Supermassive black holes coalescence mediated by massive perturbers: implications for gravitational waves emission and nuclear cluster formation: Conclusions

 \section{Conclusions}

-This paper presents accurate simulations of the interaction of a massive globular cluster with a massive binary black hole orbiting in the host center.
-The main results of our work ca be summarized as follows:
+This paper presents accurate simulations of the interaction of a massive globular cluster with a super massive binary black hole orbiting in the host galaxy center.
+The main results of our work can be summarized as follows: